- Home

 Submittal of Request to Be Heard

-• Upon being recognized by the Mayor, the person may speak or present evidence relevant to the matter being heard.
-No person may speak without first being recognized by the Mayor
+- Upon being recognized by the Mayor (presiding officer), the person may speak or present evidence relevant to the matter being heard.
+No person may speak without first being recognized by the Mayor.

-• Upon the opening of the Public Hearing, any individual submitting a comment card will not be allowed to speak; however, the completed card will be retained in the official public record of the meeting
+- Upon the opening of the Public Hearing, any individual submitting a comment card will be allowed to speak and the completed card will be retained in the official public record of the meeting.

-• The Request to Speak cards will also be available in the Council Chambers foyer prior to the meeting
+- The Request to Speak cards are available in the Council Chambers foyer prior to the meeting.

 Germane Comments

 During the Public Hearing, no person will be permitted to speak about matters or present evidence which is not germane to the matter being considered.
-A determination of relevance shall be made by the Mayor but may be appealed to the full City Council.
+A determination of relevance shall be made by the Mayor (presiding officer).

 Materials for Public Record

 All persons interested in the matter being heard by the City Council shall be entitled to submit written evidence or remarks, as well as other graphic evidence.
-All such evidence presented will be retained by the City as part of the record of the hearing, in accordance with the requirements of state law.
+All such evidence presented will be retained by the City as part of the record of the hearing, in accordance with these guidelines and requirements of state law.